flyinactor91/flyinactor91.github.io/Programming/OPD-Data-Vis/README.md

 "Make it easier to read by reducing the gap between years - having them so far apart makes it difficult to compare."
 - Bar width now adjusts to window width

-4. Perhaps list the top 5 reasons for each category during the mouse-over?
-For example, if the mouseover is over "oncall", would be interesting to see if the top reason was "911 hangup"

-5. Treat the categories as titles, and capitalize the first letter. "oncall" -> "On Call" , "violent" -> "Violant", etc

-6. May want to consider adding a decimal point to your Dispatch values in the mouse-over.
-For example, 07/10 is 0k, but probably still makes up 5% of the overall dispatch total for the month.

 ## Future Plans